tedklin/dynamical/docs/design.md

 # Design document

 This living document is intended to lay out some design decisions and non-obvious code.
 It's for keeping track of running TODOs related to design, as well as the opportunity to fix bad C++ practices / wrong assumptions about control system design.
-It doesn't cover all functionality.
+It doesn't cover all functionality and isn't intended to be used as formal documentation.

 ## Some driving design goals